 2) Oscillations can also be triggered by overfilled storage, or by other conditions that cause an abrupt change in any stage-storage or stage-discharge curve.
 When modeling a very small "pond", such as a catch basin, better results may be obtained by using a "zero-storage pond" and neglecting the volume.

 3) Oscillations can also occur when using an exfiltration velocity with a flat-bottomed pond, as shown on the example above.
 This situation can usually be corrected by setting the exfiltration Phase-in Depth to a small non-zero value, such as 0.01 feet.

 5) If oscillations still occur after making several adjustments, try to determine where the oscillations are originating.
 This can be done by disconnecting parts of the drainage system to isolate the source of the problem.
 Often you will find a particular node that is causing the oscillations.
-You may then be able to devise an alternate way to model that part of the watershed, such as correcting an overfilled storage condition, or combing adjacent storage volumes into a single pond.
+You may then be able to devise an alternate way to model that part of the watershed, such as correcting an overfilled storage condition, or combining adjacent storage volumes into a single pond.

 Remember, always keep the model as simple as possible in order to meet your immediate modeling objectives.
 Test as you go and fix any problems ASAP.
 More tips here.